 Victoria (BA Hons Eng, Literacy Specialist, Dyslexia/SpLD specialist, L7 Exam Access Arrangements Assessor) is Head of Learning Strategies and organises and co-ordinates the assessment and teaching of all EAL and SpLD pupils.
 She trained in Neuro-Linguistic Programming (NLP) and has a wealth of experience with which to help individuals explore their learning in order to achieve success across the curriculum.

-Laura joined us as Carpenter Housemistress when Karen Cole retired this year.
-Laura comes to us a as qualified SENCo and Dyslexia/SpLD specialist.
+Laura joined us as Carpenter Housemistress in 2017.
+She is a qualified SENCo and Dyslexia/SpLD specialist.

 Alison (BA Geog, PGCE, Trinity TESOL Cert.) is responsible for teaching study skills to individual pupils with SpLD and EAL, helping individuals achieve success across the curriculum.
 Alison has worked abroad and has a particular interest in geography, languages and science.
 Alison also has responsibility for teaching additional EAL individual pupils when the timetable allows.